 What makes someone a great Chartered Companion?

 We're looking for individuals who through their careers have made a positive impact for the profession and our purpose of championing better work and working lives.
-A great Chartered Companion will have made an outstanding contribution against one or more of the following areas:
+Chartered Companions must uphold the CIPD's Code of Professional Conduct including ethical standards and integrity, and will have made an outstanding contribution against one or more of the following areas:

 - Having a track record of delivering results and change within their vocation

 - Being a positive influence on the profession, its body of knowledge, credibility and reputation